 Poker is reported in sports channels like ESPN and, like any sport, it has its own catalog of celebrities, rags-to-riches stories, come-from-behind victories, paraphernalia and legendary rivalries.
 Social media platforms have recently been used by both gamblers and companies as promotional tools.
 Through sites like Facebook and Twitter we get to know celebrity poker players more intimately.

 When in comes to poker, one of the most interesting social media sites is Instagram.
 This website (which was bought by Facebook for $1 billion a couple of years ago) allows users to construct a visual diary of their everyday.
-Elite poker players are constantly on the road participating in high-stakes tournaments, in promotional tours or just enjoying la dolce vita that their occupation can bring them.
+Elite poker players are constantly on the road participating in high-stakes tournaments.
+Also in promotional tours or just enjoying la dolce vita that their occupation can bring them.
 These moments are captured through their smartphones and uploaded to Instagram so poker enthusiasts can maybe aspire to be like them.

 Here’s some cool Instagram accounts that you might want to follow as a poker fan:

 Gambling is pretty much all drama and suspense, so it’s obvious that films about poker, blackjack and casino life in general would capture the high-intensity and unpredictability of games of chance.
 This year will see the release of The Gambler, an adaptation of the classic 1974 movie starring James Caan.